Skip to main content

 What's broken on most safety consulting websites

 We still lose momentum because most safety consulting sites treat urgent audit help, training requests, and ongoing safety support like the same generic message.
 The team has to rebuild the need before deciding how to respond.
-While the founder-consultant is balancing delivery, documentation, and client work, the best web leads sit without enough context to know whether this is an urgent compliance issue or a planned training request.
+While the founder-consultant is balancing delivery, documentation, and client work, the best website inquiries sit without enough context to know whether this is an urgent compliance issue or a planned training request.
 That delay matters because a pending audit or incident response creates hard deadlines that vague intake cannot serve.

 Cost of delay